LostInCompilation/PrettyOTA/README.md

 - ***Show info*** about board (Firmware version, build time)
 - Automatic ***reboot*** after update/rollback
 - If needed enable **authentication** (username and password login)
+- Support for ArduinoOTA to directly upload OTA inside PlatformIO

 ## Minimal example
 With the example code below you can access PrettyOTA at *http://192.168.x.x/update*